openflighthpc/retype-documentation/Retype_Documentation/hpc_environment_usage/flight_web_suite/installation_and_setup/configuring_web_suite.md

 ```bash
 flight www cert-gen --cert-type self-signed --domain $(flight web-suite get-domain)
 ```
+!!!
+If `--domain` is omitted, a sensible default is selected.
+The default is taken from either the last `--domain` value given to `flight www cert-gen` or the last value given to `flight web-suite set-domain`.
+If neither of those have been given, the command will complain, and the domain will need to be specified.
+!!!

+!!!
+If `--cert-type` is omitted a sensible default is selected.
+The default is taken from the last `--cert-type` value given to `flight www cert-gen` or `self-signed` if none has been given before.
+!!!

 After this has run, changes are applied on a service restart:
 ```bash
 flight web-suite restart
 ```

 +++ Lets Encrypt

 To generate and install a Lets Encrypt certificate, run the following (replacing the domain and email with appropriate